top of page

 • Branches at the end of the axon that form synapses with other neurons or target cells, converting electrical signals into chemical signals (neurotransmitters).

-• Initiates action potentials based on integrated signals.
+• The site where action potentials are initiated based on incoming signals.

 • Release neurotransmitters to transmit signals across synapses.

-• A gap where neurotransmitters are released to communicate between neurons.
+• The gap between neurons where neurotransmitters are released for communication.

 • Bind neurotransmitters to initiate a response in the receiving cell.